Skip to content

 👨🏼💻 Exercises

 These exercises are supposed to get you to write some Rust code yourself.
 Advent of Code is a good place to start for learning the basic syntax and stuff like reading from files.
-You'll quickly see though that you start focusing more and more on the problems themselves instead on Rust.
+After a few exercises you'll see that you start focusing more and more on the problems themselves instead on Rust.
 At this point you can learn more about the challenges of structure and the borrow checker through doing either m0::e1::a or m0::e1::b.
 One is more visually inclined, wheras the other is more neural network oriented.

 m0::e0 - Advent of Code